kbroman/knitr_knutshell/pages/Rmarkdown.md

 names based on the name of the code chunk that produced them.
-As [discussed in R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/r-code.html), it is best for the the chunk labels to use just letters, numbers, and dashes, and no other special characters.
+As [discussed in R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown/r-code.html), it is best for the chunk labels to use just letters, numbers, and dashes, and no other special characters.

 When you process the R Markdown document with knitr, each of the code